JulianJerez/ECG_Microcontroller_Implementation/README.md

 ### *model_parameters.h*
 This header file contains the parameters of the CNN implemented.
 We used the progmem function to store them in the Flash Memory of the Microcontroller.

+## OPERATION VIDEO
+In the next video you will see a full description of the operation of our project.

 [![Alt text](https://img.youtube.com/vi/C8KOdEeG2JY/0.jpg)](https://youtu.be/C8KOdEeG2JY)